Bulging & Herniated Disc Treatment

 Treatments 7-9 Patient feels they’ve hit the “halfway point” regarding pain level.

-We also begin to start stabilizing area with specific exercises.
+We also begin to start stabilizing the area with specific exercises.

 Treatments 10-12 Patient is beginning to have periods of time that are pain-free.